uLoyd/fretboard-js/README.md

 Returns: Fretboard instance

 This method creates all the StringLane DOM elements including the frets, octave and tuning elements.
-Additionally an array of integers in range <0; tuning.length> can be passed in parameter.
-If the array is passed on the bottom of the fretboard will be created additional StringLane with marks on frets specified in the array.
+Additionally, an array of integers in range <0; tuning.length> can be passed in parameter.
+In case the array is passed on the bottom of the fretboard will be created additional StringLane with marks on frets specified in the array.
 In case of empty call the bottom lane with marks will simply not be created.
 ```javascript
 fretboardInstance.create([0, 3, 5, 7, 9, 12]);
 ```